nokiatech/impro/README.md

 # Method for Integrated Microphone Pressure Frequency Response Measurement Using a Probe Microphone (IMPro)

-IMPro method to measure the pressure sensitivity frequency response of an integrated microphone device is proposed.
-The measurement can be conducted in a normal office environment rather than under anechoic conditions.
+The IMPro method measures the pressure sensitivity frequency response of an integrated microphone device.
+The measurement can be conducted in a normal office environment as well as under anechoic conditions.

 IMPro publication is available at AES E-Library: https://aes2.org/publications/elibrary-page/?id=22907

 ## Equipment:

-The equipment required for the IMPro measurement consists of signal acquisition hardware, a reference microphone, a probe microphone, a loudspeaker, and mechanical hardware to reliably position the probe microphone's tip at the required position.
+The equipment recommended for the IMPro measurement consists of signal acquisition hardware, a reference microphone, a probe microphone, a loudspeaker, and mechanical hardware to reliably position the probe microphone's tip at the required position.

 * Probe microphone & GRAS 40SA
 * Reference microphone & B\&K 4136